moorepants/SCIPY2018/abstract.rst

 *The brief description which will appear in the online program and give attendees a basic sense of your talk.
 This should be around 100 words or less.*

-In this talk I will describe a pilot project at the University of California, Davis to redesign and teach an upper level mechanical vibrations engineering course where students learn engineering concepts via computational thinking and computational experimentation as opposed to the analtyical mathematic methods used for the past century.
+I will describe a pilot project at the University of California, Davis on the redesign of an upper level mechanical vibrations engineering course where students now learn the relevant concepts via computational thinking and computational experimentation.
+We utilize interactive computing with the Jupyter platform and a custom Python library instead of focusing on the analytical mathematical methods used over the past century.
+I will cover the course design, principles of teaching and learning with computational thinking (focusing on API design and the use of symbolics), software/hardware infrastructure, assessment practices, and lessons learned.

 The Long Description
 ====================